intel-analytics/ipex-llm/docs/docs/APIGuide/Transformer.md

 ```python
 transformer = MatToFloats(to_rgb=False, tensor_key="imageTensor")
 ```
-Transform opencv mat to tensor
+Transform opencv mat to tensor, note that in this transformer, the mat is released.
  * `toRGB` BGR to RGB (default is BGR)
  * `tensorKey` key to store transformed tensor